khrt/Raisin/README.md

 ### session

-An alias for `$self->session`, which returns `psgix.session` hash.
+Returns `psgix.session` hash.
 When it exists, you can retrieve and store per-session data.

     # store param
     session->{hello} = 'World!';